When Necessary Use Words. It Is Always Necessary.*

 Here is another passage that you might consider:

 (2)[Paul speaking]…and pray on my behalf, that utterance may be given to me in the opening of my mouth, to make known with boldness the mystery of the gospel, for which I am an ambassador in chains; that in proclaiming it I may speak boldly, as I ought to speak.
 (Eph 6:19-20)

 This passage leaves no room for the idea that we should only use words “when necessary”.
 According to scripture, it is always necessary.
-But it is also difficult to the extreme, which is why so many prefer to simply “live it out”, or hint and hope.
+But using words is difficult to the extreme, which is why so many prefer to simply “live it out”, or hint and hope.
 Here are a couple of pointers that might help:

 First, have compassion.
-Christians are often made into a caricature of a wild-eyed fanatic, exclusively and gleefully fixated on the Hell fires and wrath of God.
-While there is truth in that message, the caricature is devoid of compassion.
-Till your heart to see the lost with a desire that they be saved, that not only that their lives would be better here in this life regardless of their circumstances, but that they may be able to say with all the rest of the Kingdom of God, that “I consider the sufferings of this present time not worth comparing to the Glory that will be revealed to us“.
+Christians are often made into a caricature of a wild-eyed fanatic, exclusively and gleefully fixated on the Hell fires and the wrath of God.
+But the caricature is devoid of compassion.
+Train your heart to see the lost with a desire that they be saved, that not only that their lives would be better here in the here and now regardless of their circumstances, but that they may be able to say with all the rest of the Kingdom of God, that “I consider the sufferings of this present time not worth comparing to the Glory that will be revealed to us“.
 (Rom 8:18)

 Second, you need to understand that it is a requirement to preach the Gospel, but not to change hearts.
 You, in fact, cannot change hearts.
 You will never beg, reason, coerce, lure or frighten anyone into the Kingdom of God.
 As Paul pointed out in the Ephesians passage above, it really is a mystery that God uses your inept words in revealing it to some.
 Somehow, some simply understand their condition before a holy and righteous God and seek the refuge that God provides in His Son.